 For more than 50 years, pectus excavatum has been corrected by major surgical reconstruction through the use of either the Nuss or Ravitch procedures.
 Both of these procedures require big operations and hospitalization for pain management.

-The Magnetic Mini-Mover Trial Study is now open for screening and enrollment at 2 locations UCSF and Shriners of Sacramento.
+The Magnetic Mini-Mover Trial Study is now open for screening and enrollment at 2 locations UCSF, Shriners of Sacramento, and Kansas CIty Children's.
 This trial is only for children ages 8 to 14 years.
 Please contact study personnel in your area if you are interested in participating in this trial.

 Please contact Tamara Ryan RN or Jill Imamura-Ching RN at email@example.com or 415-502-0172

 Please contact Cassie Conover RN at firstname.lastname@example.org or 916-453-2135

 Please contact Dr. Corey Iqbal at email@example.com or 816-234-3574

 - Goal of the procedure